 Then you can click the variable you’d like to link to an annotation term and search in the Choose Ontology Term dropdown.

-After you select a term you will see a short description of the the term.
+After you select a term, you will see a short description of the term.

-After your are done click Apply Annotate to save the annotation.
+After you are done, click Apply Annotate to save the annotation.

-Now you can group exposures into larger categories by selecting each line and then your ontology, and root depth level (where a lower number means a more general term).
+Now you can group exposures into larger categories by selecting each line and then choose your ontology and root depth level (where a lower number means a more general term).

-Then you can click Apply Categorization to apply the changes to the selected rows.
+Then you can click Apply Categorization to apply the selected categorization to the selected rows.

 Loading Data